Tennessee foster care and adoption guidelines

 - Must be a resident of the state of Tennessee

-To learn more about adopting children from foster care, please read the FAQs and answers on the DCS website.
+To learn more about adopting children from foster care, visit the Adoption section on the DCS website.

 It is free to foster.

 The legal fees at the very end of the process are the only fees that you will pay if you work with your local DCS office to complete the adoption process and if the child is waiting in Tennessee.